Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 Over/under insights

-- Cincinnati and its opponents have combined for 46 points -- this matchup's point total -- only one time this season.
+- Cincinnati has combined with its opponents to put up more than 46 points only one time this season.

 - Jacksonville and its opponents have combined to score more than 46 points in two games this season.

-- Thursday's total is 5.6 points higher than the combined 40.4 PPG average of the two teams.
+- The two teams combine to score 40.4 points per game, 5.6 less than the total in this contest.

-- The 48.3 points per game these two squads have allowed to opponents this season are 2.3 more than the 46 total in this contest.
+- The 48.3 points per game these two squads have surrendered to opponents this season are 2.3 more than the 46 over/under in this contest.

 - Bengals games have an average total of 44.7 points this season, 1.3 fewer than Thursday's over/under.

-- The 47.3 PPG average total in Jaguars games this season is 1.3 points more than this game's over/under.
+- The 46-point total for this game is 1.3 points below the 47.3 points per game average total in Jaguars games this season.

 Bengals stats and trends

-- Cincinnati's games this year have hit the over on one of three set point totals (33.3%).
+- Cincinnati's games this year have gone over the point total one time in three opportunities (33.3%).

-- The Bengals collect 294 yards per game, 124 fewer yards than the 418 the Jaguars allow per matchup.
+- The Bengals collect 294 yards per game, 124 fewer yards than the 418 the Jaguars allow per outing.

-- The Bengals have turned the ball over five times this season, four more turnovers than the Jaguars have forced (1).
+- The Bengals have turned the ball over four more times (5 total) than the Jaguars have forced a turnover (1) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Jaguars.